mk-fg/fuse-auto-cleanup-fs/README.md

 FUSE overlay filesystem that removes oldest files when used space reaches set threshold.
 Fork of [limit-fs] project.

+**It's still a work-in-progress, do not use for anything other than testing.**

 Mounts over a directory, to write files through acfs mountpoint to it.\
 When closing an open file on that mp, checks underlying used space against threshold, keeps removing files until it's below that, in oldest-mtime-first order.